 \begin{theory} If the subsampling probabilities $p_i,i=1,\ldots,n$, are chosen as

-then $\text{tr}(\bm{V}_p)$ attains its minimum, where the superscript ``Lopt'' indicates that this probability is calculated based on the functional L-optimality criterion. \end{theory} \begin{remark} In (\ref{eq12}), $p_i^{\text{Lopt}}$ not only directly depends on covariates but also on the response.
-For the covariates, the term $\|\bm{N}_i\|_2=\|\int_{a}^bx_i(t)N(t)dt\|_2$ describes the structure information of the covariates, which is similar to statistical leverage score in linear model.
-The term $|y_i-\bm{N}_i^{'}\widehat{\bm{c}}|$ represents the effect of the responses and it will improve the robustness of the subsample estimator with larger values of $|y_i-\bm{N}_i^{'}\widehat{\bm{c}}|$ in the subsample data. \end{remark}
+then $\mathrm{tr}(\bm{V}_p)$ attains its minimum, where the superscript ``FLoS'' indicates that this probability is calculated based on the functional L-optimality criterion. \end{theory} \begin{remark} In (\ref{eq12}), $p_i^{\mathrm{FLoS}}$ not only directly depends on predictors but also on the residual .
+For the predictors, the term $\|\bm{N}_i\|_2=\|\int_{a}^bx_i(t)\bm{N}(t)dt\|_2$ describes the structure information of the functional predictors, which is similar to statistical leverage score in linear model.
+The term $|y_i-\bm{N}_i^{T}\widehat{\bm{c}}|$ represents the effect of the residual.
+It will more likely select samples with larger values of $|y_i-\bm{N}_i^{T}\widehat{\bm{c}}|$ to improve the robustness of the subsample estimator. \end{remark}

-Note that the calculation of $\widehat{\bm{c}}$ in (\ref{eq12}) uses full data and takes $O(n(K+p+1)^2)$, we need to replace $\widehat{\bm{c}}$ by a pilot estimator, say $\widehat{\bm{c}}_0$, which can be obtained by a uniform subsample with ample size $L_0$.
-In addition, there are a smoothing parameter $\lambda$, the parameters for constructing the B-spline basis functions such as the degree $p$ of the B-spline basis and the number of knots $K$.
+Note that the calculation of $\widehat{\bm{c}}$ in (\ref{eq12}) uses full data and takes $O(n(K+p+1)^2)$.
+Therefore, we need to replace $\widehat{\bm{c}}$ by a pilot estimator, say $\widehat{\bm{c}}_0$, which can be obtained by a uniform subsample with the sample size $L$ .
+In addition, we need to choose the smoothing parameter $\lambda$, the degree $p$ of the B-spline basis, and the number of knots $K$.
 In penalized spline method, the choice of $K$ is not crucial \citep{cardot2003spline}, as the roughness of the estimator is controlled by a roughness penalty, rather than the number of knots.
 Usually, in practice, we choose $p=3$ and $K$ is chosen to be relatively large so that local features of $\beta(t)$ can be captured.
-Once $K$ and $p$ are fixed, we can select the smoothing parameter $\lambda$ by Bayesian information criterion (BIC):
+Once $K$ and $p$ are fixed, we can select the smoothing parameter $\lambda$ by minimizing the Bayesian information criterion (BIC):